 Ana Hostal Shalom features a stunning terrace to enjoy views of the surrounding mountains while you sip on your morning coffee.
 The rooms are extremely cozy and are fitted with all modern facilities such as AC, refrigerator, and Wi-Fi.

-Trinidad Cuba Travel Guide Tip: Many casa particulares will let you pay in USD or they are always willing to exchange your money for you in case the bank is not open.
+Trinidad Cuba HOT Tip: Many casa particulares will let you pay in USD or they are always willing to exchange your money for you in case the bank is not open.

 Restaurant San Jose is the #1 restaurant in Trinidad Cuba according to Trip Advisor – the food is incredibly affordable and mouth-watering but expect to wait a while for a table due to its popularity.